 - Adding arrears to the back end of the loan

 What About Modifications and Bankruptcies?

 When someone files a bankruptcy case, the bankruptcy court takes jurisdiction over almost everything that touches on the filer’s finances.
-The debtor (that’s what we call the person who files a bankruptcy case) is allowed to continue everyday transactions like buying groceries and paying utility bills, things we call "ordinary course of business."
+The debtor—the person who files a bankruptcy case—is allowed to continue everyday transactions like buying groceries and paying utility bills: the "ordinary course of business."

-A loan modification is not "ordinary course of business."
-Whether the bankruptcy court has to take action to approve the modification depends large part on whether the case is Chapter 7 or Chapter 13.
-In a Chapter 7 case, which will usually last four to six months, some lenders will ask the debtor to obtain court approval.
-In a Chapter 13, the debtor is always required to obtain court approval regardless of whether the lender requires it or not.
+A loan modification is not an "ordinary course of business."
+Whether the bankruptcy court has to take action to approve the modification depends in large part on whether the case is Chapter 7 or Chapter 13.
+In a Chapter 7 case, which usually lasts four to six months, some lenders ask the debtor to obtain court approval.
+In a Chapter 13 case, the debtor is always required to obtain court approval regardless of whether the lender requires it or not.
 To get that court approval, the debtor’s attorney will need to file a motion with the court.

 Because in virtually every case, the mortgage arrears will be subsumed into the modification, the debtor’s attorney will also need to file a motion to modify the Chapter 13 payment plan to remove the arrears.
 Depending on whatever else the debtor might have been intending to accomplish with the Chapter 13 plan -- pay off priority debt like recent income taxes or child support, or make a car payment more affordable by including it in a Chapter 13 plan -- the debtor may decide that a Chapter 13 case is no longer necessary or helpful.

 At that point, she can consider if it might be advisable to convert the case to one under Chapter 7, or dismiss it altogether.